At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 - Analytical/performance cookies.

-They collect anonymous information and allow us to recognise and count the number of visitors and to see how visitors move around our respective websites when they are using it.
-This helps us to improve the way our respective websites work, for example, by ensuring that users are finding what they are looking for easily.
+These collect anonymous information and allow us to recognise and count the number of visitors and to see how visitors move around our websites when they are using it.
+This helps us to improve the way our websites work, for example, by ensuring that users are finding what they are looking for easily.

 - Functionality cookies.